lolo8304/fis-slalom-horn.ch/wp-content/plugins/google-language-translator/readme.txt

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.09
+- Turned off error reporting.
+I apologize for the inconvenience.

+5.0.08
+- Added a new popup-style layout".
+You can find this new layout in the settings page located in "Settings > Google Language Translator".

+5.0.07
+- Changed the flag for Chinese(Traditional) to the Taiwanese flag.
+Requested long ago by a few users - thanks for your months of patience!

+5.0.06
+- Fixed a XSS Cross Scripting Vulnerability in the plugin, as requested by Wordpress.org.
+Unnecessary code (during testing) was being posted to the settings page, so the code was removed.

 5.0.05
 - Added 3 new options to the settings page: English, Spanish, and Portuguese flag image variations.